py-lama/devlama/README.md

 pip install pylama
 ```

-This will install PyLama along with its dependencies, including PyLLM and PyBox.
+This will install PyLama along with its dependencies, including PyLLM and BEXY.

 ## Examples